Franck1333/TwittBot-RANDOM/README.md

   To run the project ; if you want to see the console activities , you can launch the file called "bot.py" into the Command Line Prompt with "sudo python bot.py"

 #### The Fourth Way to run the project :
-  To run the project ; if you want the project run automatically every hours :
+  To run the project ; if you want the project run automatically every 2 minutes :

   You can use 'CronTab' like this: